aquamila/Credit_Score_Analysis/README.md

 # Find High-Risk Customers
 ## Overview

-The subject of this analysis was a Credit Scoring dataset describing more than 200 hundreds of customers who took a loan in a bank.
+The subject of this analysis was a Credit Scoring dataset describing more than 200 hundred customers who took a loan in a bank.
 The dataset contains information about their age, gender, education, work experience, family and financial situation, and even their loan purposes.
 The project's main goal was to find a connection between specific customers' features and repaying their loans on time.

-In the first step of the project, I obtained general information about the dataset and its variables and identified main issues that should have been fixed before the analysis.
+In the first step of the project, I obtained general information about the dataset and its variables and identified the main issues that should have been fixed before the analysis.
 Then I preprocessed the dataset and prepared for the exploratory analysis, working on all the dataset's flaws discovered at the previous stage.
-Finally, I found the riskiest category of customers by analysing connections between repaying a loan on time and customer's number of children, marital status, level of income, their loan purposes.
+Finally, I found the riskiest category of customers by analyzing connections between repaying a loan on time and customer's number of children, marital status, level of income, their loan purposes.

 ## Data and Questions